extrawurst/gitui/README.md

 - Responsive terminal UI
 - Async git API for fluid control
 - Submodule support
+- gpg commit signing with shortcomings (see [#97](https://github.com/extrawurst/gitui/issues/97)))

 ## 2. <a name="motivation"></a> Motivation <small><sup>[Top ▲](#table-of-contents)</sup></small>

 I do most of my git work in a terminal but I frequently found myself using git GUIs for some use-cases like: index, commit, diff, stash, blame and log.

 Unfortunately popular git GUIs all fail on giant repositories or become unresponsive and unusable.

 GitUI provides you with the user experience and comfort of a git GUI but right in your terminal while being portable, fast, free and opensource.